Healthcare & Health Insurance in Thailand

 Are common prescription medications available in Thailand?

 "Common prescription medicines in the US are not considered prescriptions in Thailand.
 When you go to a pharmacy, there is usually a nurse on site who can make recommendations for you.
 Prices on most items are very affordable.
-Of course, certain controlled substances will require a prescription," said one foreigner in Ao Nang (Krabi).
+Of course, certain controlled substances will require a prescription," wrote one digital nomad living in Ao Nang (Krabi), Thailand.

 Get Quote